arshadkazmi42/first-issues/HOW_TO_USE.md

 Dont't know what these stand for?
 No problem, following are the steps.

-1. Create a developer account in twitter and then create an app here which will give the TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, TWITTER_APP_ACCESS_TOKEN, TWITTER_APP_TOKEN_SECRET.
-To proceed [click here](https://developer.twitter.com/en/apps).
+- Create a developer account in twitter and then create an app [here](https://developer.twitter.com/en/apps) which will give the following:
+  - TWITTER_CONSUMER_KEY,
+  - TWITTER_CONSUMER_SECRET,
+  - TWITTER_APP_ACCESS_TOKEN,
+  - TWITTER_APP_TOKEN_SECRET

-2. TWITTER_ACCOUNT_USERNAME can be found out by logging in to [Twitter](https://twitter.com) and clicking on profile.
+- TWITTER_ACCOUNT_USERNAME can be found out by logging in to [Twitter](https://twitter.com) and clicking on profile.

-3. TWITTER_ACCOUNT_ID can be found out [here](http://gettwitterid.com/).
+- TWITTER_ACCOUNT_ID can be found out [here](http://gettwitterid.com/).

-- Change the label which you want to fetch from github [here](https://github.com/arshadkazmi42/first-issues/blob/master/first_timers/first_timers.py#L11).
-You can add your labels which ever you want this bot to fetch.
+- Change the label name to the issue label which you want to fetch from github [here](https://github.com/arshadkazmi42/first-issues/blob/master/first_timers/first_timers.py#L11).
-- Finally to run execute the script, use below command on command prompt
+- Finally to execute the script, use below command on command prompt
     - To only fetch the issues and store without tweeting

       ```